 #What is html_of_jsx

-html_of_jsx is an OCaml/Reason library that lets you write JSX and render it to HTML strings for server-side rendering:
+html_of_jsx is an OCaml/Reason library that lets you write JSX, create your components and finally render as HTML, mostly for server-rendered applications, static sites or even HTML emails.

 let page =